 - USS Wyoming, commissioned 1912, scrapped

-U.S. Navy veterans have some of the highest rates of mesothelioma as compared to the general public and other groups in the U.S. This is because battleships and other vessels in the navy used asbestos in insulation and other materials and caused confined personnel to inhale asbestos fibers.
-While not all veterans got sick from this exposure, many did.
-They are now able to contact the Veterans Administration to get support, medical care, and compensation.
+U.S. Navy veterans have high rates of mesothelioma when compared to the general public.
+This increased risk is due to the fact that battleships and other vessels used asbestos in insulation and other materials.
+Personnel in confined, poorly ventilated quarters could inhale dangerous asbestos fibers.
+While not all veterans got sick from exposure, many did.
+Veterans affected by naval asbestos use can now contact the Veterans Administration to get support, medical care, and compensation.

 Get Your FREE Resources Sent Overnight